Hey, you! Not to excite you more, but you are heading to the most honest (and beautiful as per me) province in the Philippines.

 Automatic motorbike Rental Contact Number: 09199939908 / 09163551108

 The first stop of our South Batan tour is Chawa Viewdeck, a hundred steps down the cliff to the raging waves of Philippine Sea.
 It also has an overlooking gorgeous mountains that screams Batanes.

 10:15 AM – Town of Mahatao

-Mahatao is one of the 6 municipalities of Batanes and the next southern town to Basco.
+Mahatao is one of the six municipalities of Batanes and the next southern town to Basco.
 It is a small and simple town with just at least 2,000 population.
-We bypassed their boat shelter where boats were parked during typhoons and stopped by San Carlos Borromeo Parish, the heart of Mahatao.
+We bypassed their boat shelter, where boats were parked during typhoons and stopped by San Carlos Borromeo Parish, the heart of Mahatao.
 We were asked to pay P15/person for their tourism fee and told us to write on their Blank Book Archives.
-These blank books are given by the Spaniards and through the years they let tourists write on one of the almost 700 books for memories safekeeping.
+The Spaniards give these blank books, and through the years, they let tourists write on one of the almost 700 books for memories safekeeping.

 11:00 AM – Tayid Lighthouse

-Tayid Lighthouse is my favorite lighthouse among all the 3 lighthouses in Batanes.
+Tayid is my favorite lighthouse among all the three in Batanes.
 This one is gorgeous with the blue benches around and majestic view.

 11:45 AM – Marlboro Hills (Racuh a Payaman)

 The famous rolling hills in the south is the Racuh a Payaman or widely known as Marlboro Hills.
-The hill is a wide stretch from the top to the cliff with raging winds and cows freely enjoying themselves.
+It is a vast stretch from the top to the cliff with raging winds and cows freely enjoying themselves.

 12:45 PM – San Lorenzo Ruiz